 In any business agreement, it is highly recommended to use a well-written contract.
-Contracts provide clarity, establish the relationship, and offer protection to all parties involved.
-For these reasons, many independent consultants wisely insist on using written contracts for every client project.
-In some cases, the consultant will use their own contract, but clients will generally create and extend a contract offer to a consultant.
+Contracts provide clarity, establish a relationship, and offer protection to all parties involved.
+For these reasons, many independent professionals wisely insist on using written contracts for every client project.
+In some cases, you may use your own contract, but clients will generally create and extend a contract offer to you.

 While it’s not uncommon to feel confused or intimidated by contract legal jargon, it’s also important to fully understand what you are signing in order to protect your reputation, revenue, and future business.
 Here are five tips for accurately reviewing, understanding, and negotiating your next independent contractor agreement.

 When presented with a contract written by another party, it’s your responsibility to ensure you understand and agree to all terms.
 Before you do anything else, carefully read through the entire contract.
 Don’t feel pressured to sign anything on the spot.